usnistgov/ndn-dpdk/app/fwdp/README.md

 ## Forwarding Process (FwFwd)

 A FwFwd runs `FwFwd_Run` function as the main loop.
+The main loop first performs some maintenance work:

+* Mark a URCU quiescent state, as required by FIB.
+* Trigger the PIT timeout scheduler.

-It reads packets from its input queue, and handles each packet separately:
+Then it reads packets from its input queue, and handles each packet separately:

 * `FwFwd_RxInterest` function handles an incoming Interest.
 * `FwFwd_RxData` function handles an incoming Data.
 * `FwFwd_RxNack` function handles an incoming Nack.

-Before reading each burst of input packets, the main loop also performs some maintenance work:

-* Mark a URCU quiescent state, as required by FIB.
-* Trigger the PIT timeout scheduler.

 ### Data Structure Usage